 Before answering the question, “Is forex trading halal or haram?” we must familiarize ourselves with the Sharia law.
 The Sharia law involves a set of rules and principles for Muslims, encompassing various aspects of life.
 One of these aspects is related to financial behaviors and decisions, which could either be halal (permissible) or haram (prohibited).

 The Sharia law heavily emphasizes fair transactions and just financial behaviors.
 Muslims are encouraged to partake in trades that include actual ownership of assets, avoid interest-bearing transactions, and steer clear of excessive speculation and risk, as they make the transactions resemble gambling.
+These principles are essential when discussing forex trading halal or haram in the context of Islamic finance.

 For instance, interest (Riba) is prohibited (haram) in Islam.
 This is why many brokers waive their overnight interest rates (swap) for Muslim users.
 Riba prohibition also bans the excessive use of leverage in trading.